-Performance 2014 / 2015 2014 / 2015 2015 / 2016 2016 / 2017 Measure Stretch Target Proposed Proposed Proposed of stakeholder engagements 14 10 10 10
+Performance 2020 / 2021 2020 / 2021 2021 / 2022 2022 / 2023 Measure Stretch Target Proposed Proposed Proposed of stakeholder engagements 14 10 10 10

-Discussion: The Council as part of its 2014 Communications Initiative has a goal of raising its profile with the various stakeholders with which it interacts.
+Discussion: Council as part of its ongoing Communications Initiative launched in 2014 has a goal of raising its profile with the various stakeholders with which it interacts.
 This was identified as a critical component within Council 2013 survey of stakeholders.
 Engagements may take the form of informal meetings, presentations to local governments or participation in annual stakeholder conferences.